-12-304.1 Inventory Verification Report
+12-304.1 Inventory Verification Report \\\

-a.
+- a.
 As part of the settlement procedures, the contracting officer usually arranges for technical representatives to review the termination inventory and to submit an inventory verification report.
 The plant clearance officer or technical inspector prepares the inventory verification report for the contracting officer's use in achieving an equitable settlement.
-The purpose of the report is to:

-(1) verify that the inventory exists,

-(2) determine its qualitative and quantitative allocability to the terminated portion of the contract, b.
+The purpose of the report is to: - (1) verify that the inventory exists, - (2) determine its qualitative and quantitative allocability to the terminated portion of the contract, - (3) make recommendations on its serviceability and quantitative reasonableness compared to contract production lead times, delivery schedules, and material availability, and - (4) determine whether any of the items are the type and quantity reasonably used by the contractor without loss.

+b.
 Obtain a copy of the inventory verification report from the contracting officer when possible since it is normally useful in establishing audit scope.
 When the inventory verification report is not immediately available but will become available within a reasonably short period, delay issuing the report until receipt of the inventory verification report.
 When the inventory verification report is not available, state in the audit report that recommendations were made without examining the inventory verification report.